Main

 At present, Holloway is a community in Rapides Parish LA.
 Its center is located at the intersection of Hickory Grove Road, State Route 1207 and Route 28, about 14 miles NE of the parish seat of Alexandria, and 50 miles W of Natchez MS. Holloway Methodist Cemetery is located just off of Hickory Grove Road at the end of Slay Cemetery Road (see present day map for location).
 There is also a Hickory Grove Cemetery also known as Holloway Baptist Cemetery.

-John and brother James belonged to the Louisiana State Militia, and John Jr. may have served in the War of 1812.
+John and brother James belonged to the Louisiana Militia, and John Jr. may have served in the War of 1812.

 Catahoula Parish was formed in 1808 and originally bordered Rapides Parish. (see present day map for location).